capnproto/capnproto/doc/rpc.md

   in fact do.
 This is subtle, but enables many security patterns that rely on one party being able two verify that two or more other parties agree on something (imagine a digital escrow agent).
   See [E's page on equality](http://erights.org/elib/equality/index.html).

+## Encryption

+At this time, Cap'n Proto does not specify an encryption scheme, but as it is a simple byte stream protocol, it can easily be layered on top of SSL/TLS or other such protocols.

 ## Specification